SimpliFi and Hub71 startup Lune partner

 PHOTO

-Abu Dhabi, UAE: SimpliFi, a Cards as a Service (CaaS) platform for MENA and Pakistan, and Lune, a transaction data enrichment and analytics company that is part of Hub71, Abu Dhabi’s global tech ecosystem, have signed a partnership that will harness the power of artificial intelligence (AI) to drive transformative outcomes for businesses in the region.
+SimpliFi, a Cards as a Service (CaaS) platform, and Lune, a transaction data enrichment and analytics firm, have signed a deal that will harness the power of artificial intelligence (AI) to drive transformative outcomes for businesses.

-With an annual growth rate of 30 percent projected for insight-driven businesses, this partnership will capitalize on Lune's cutting-edge technologies to deliver a "unified financial data platform" to SimpliFi's customers.
+With an annual growth rate of 30% projected for insight-driven businesses, this partnership will capitalise on Lune's cutting-edge technologies to deliver a "unified financial data platform" to SimpliFi's customers.
 By integrating finance management, data enrichment, and analytics solutions with SimpliFi's unique card issuance offering, this partnership aims to elevate the potential of financial data for businesses.

 Helal Tariq Lootah, Co-Founder of Lune, said: “In our aim to enhance transaction data to be more useful, we’re delighted to be working with SimpliFi and provide its diverse customers with practical, actionable insights to drive revenue while enabling their end customers better manage their finances with the power of data.
 Our partnership with SimpliFi will enable us to provide innovative solutions to SimpliFi’s diverse customer base across various verticals.”